Penn State police had warnings about Sandusky in 1998: NBC

 NBC obtained the internal Penn State police file on the investigation.
 It included reports by Chambers, of State College, Pennsylvania, and the other psychologist, John Seasock.

-A Penn State spokesman, Bill Mahon, declined to comment on the NBC report, citing pending investigations.
+A Penn State spokesman was not immediately available to comment.
+NBC said the university declined to comment, citing pending investigations.

-“As we have stated before, our hearts go out to any child victims of abuse.
-The university is providing counseling and support services for any child victims,” Mahon added.

 Sandusky, 68, a former Penn State defensive coordinator, is accused of abusing 10 boys over a 15-year period.
 He has denied the charges and is under house arrest.